matfournier/presentations/purescript-intro.md

 ---

 # Data desconstruction

-- we unapply in the function and make a new Minutes  (we never mutate in place)
+- we unapply in the function declaration on the left of the expression
+- we return a new Minutes  (we never mutate in place)
 ```haskell
 data Minutes = Minutes Int